SilencedPlayz/resourcepacks/marketui_v2/README.md

 # Market UI v2
 Now in dark theme and 30 items per category, providing a modern and neat look.
+There's also a slider in settings to choose what version you'd like use including v1.

 ## Features
 - Shows Item name on hover or pressed state